connergroth/TailorIQ/README.md

 # 🧵 TailorIQ

 **TailorIQ** is an AI-powered resume builder that instantly generates clean, ATS-optimized resumes based on your experience — tailored to each job application.
+> 🏆 Selected as one of two projects showcased at CU Boulder’s Atlas Expo.

 ---